What’s Love Got to Do with It? Apologia for a Lifelong Literary Education

 Seidman joined the Linfield faculty in 1983.
 She received her bachelor's degree from the State University of New York at Albany and her master's and doctoral degrees from the University of Illinois at Urbana-Champaign.
 From 2005 to 2008, Seidman had the distinction of being the first woman to serve as Linfield's vice-president for Academic Affairs and Dean of Faculty.

 Seidman, Barbara Kitt, "What’s Love Got to Do with It?
 Apologia for a Lifelong Literary Education" (2018).
-Linfield College "Last Lecture" Series.
+Linfield University "Last Lecture" Series.
 Video File.
 Submission 3.